 Today, owner BNSF Railway has installed a ventilation system capable of removing exhaust within 20 minutes although crews are still required to have respirators with them at all times.
 For an idea of just how bad it could be for crewmen operating through tunnel please read this account by John Crosby who worked this segment of the line during the Burlington Northern era.
 Train speeds today for BNSF freights and Amtrak passenger trains are held to 25 mph.
 One still has to wonder, however, why Burlington Northern did not exercise its ownership of nearby Snoqualmie Tunnel after the Milwaukee Road abandoned its main line through this region in 1980.
 Using that bore, which was the best engineered tunnel across the Cascade range, would have saved BN and BNSF millions in maintenance costs and liability.

 For more reading about Snoqualmie Tunnel please click here.
 For more reading about the Wellington train disaster I would highly recommend the book Vis Major by author Martin Burwash.
 Mr. Burwash describes in great detail the work done by the Great Northern train crewmen and workforce in trying to get the line open during all of the days stuck on the mountainside.
 Essentially, the novel tells the story of the railroaders and their experience of the disaster.
-If you're interested in perhaps purchasing Mr. Burwash's book please visit the link below which will take you to ordering information through Amazon.com, the trusted online shopping network.
+If you're interested in perhaps purchasing Mr. Burwash's book please visit the link above which will take you to ordering information through Amazon.com.